Giggleswick School

 Located on the edge of Giggleswick village, the school encompasses an expansive 215 acres of Yorkshire Dales.
 It was founded in 1512 and has a rich history (head Sam Hart is particularly keen to showcase this), with many impressive, listed buildings made from traditional Yorkshire stone.
 It’s modernised inside, with some new extensions, and there are more recent buildings, such as the Richard Whiteley Theatre (named in 2010 in honour of the late Countdown presenter, who was a pupil and benefactor here), which also serves as a community arts hub for films, theatre and music performances.

-High on a hill, the chapel was bestowed by Victorian philanthropist and politician Walter Morrison, and pupils take a scenic walk to the Grade II-listed building to attend thrice-weekly services.
+High on a hill, the chapel was bestowed by Victorian philanthropist and politician Walter Morrison, and pupils take a scenic walk to the Grade II-listed building to attend twice-weekly services.
 A charming cricket pavilion is used by boarders in the summer for barbecue and rounders nights, and there’s an observatory in the grounds for budding astronomers.
+The lovely market town of Settle is within walking distance, giving older pupils a place to enjoy a coffee or go shopping in their free time.

 There are eight school buses covering a radius of 50 miles and serving towns including Harrogate, Ilkley, Skipton, Lancaster, Kirkby Lonsdale and Clitheroe – and the friendly bus drivers are considered an important part of the Giggleswick community.
 There’s also a chauffeur service for boarders arriving by train or plane.